talhade/E-Commerce-App-Riverpod/README.md

 # 📱E-Commerce App

-**e-commerce-app-riverpod** is a mobile application built using Flutter and Riverpod state management.
+**E-Commerce App** is a mobile application built using Flutter and Riverpod state management.
 This app allows users to favorite products, calculate prices, and adjust product quantities.
 It also displays an alert dialog when the selected quantity exceeds a specified limit.

 ## Features